Kranti00/Betwa-Interface-015/README.md

 ### Zepto

-ZeptoNow is a website that offers a curated selection of limited-time deals on a variety of products and services.
+Zepto is a website that offers a curated selection of limited-time deals on a variety of products and services.
 Users can browse through the latest offers, which span categories such as electronics, fashion, home goods, and more.
-With a focus on time-limited promotions, ZeptoNow aims to provide users with exclusive deals and discounts that are only available for a short period, adding a sense of urgency to their shopping experience.
+With a focus on time-limited promotions, Zepto aims to provide users with exclusive deals and discounts that are only available for a short period, adding a sense of urgency to their shopping experience.

 ### Project Type